arfizato/Applying-For-LST/README.md

 https://drive.google.com/drive/folders/1rAcInXL9QFllU-bvYNg4jcCs56c6WeOJ?usp=sharing

 PS: the introduction is a poem. please take that in consideration while reading it and listen to the audio file "Reading Presentation Poem.mp3" afterwards.
 It is included in the drive folder and thanks.

+This is also now hosted on netlify. click :https://ibrahimd-cv.netlify.app/